 The Salt Lake & Eastern Railway was built from the junction at 900 South and 1000 east, south generally along the west bank of the Jordan & Salt Lake Canal (along today's McClelland Street), to where the alignment became today's Highland Drive at 2100 South.
 It continued along the canal (Highland Drive) to the alignment of Parleys Creek.
 The Utah State Penitentiary was located in the block along 2100 South between Highland Drive and 1300 East, so whenever the south end of the line is mentioned, the Penitentiary is also mentioned, although the tracks actually continued farther south to Parleys Creek.
 The SL&E continued east along Parleys Creek and Parleys Canyon, all the way to Park City.

-In 1891, a third rail was laid along side the narrow gauge rails to allow standard gauge cars of the Rio Grande Western to serve the "suburban points" to allow RGW excursion trains to operate directly between the southeast Salt Lake City suburbs and RGW's Lake Park Resort west of Farmington.
+In 1891, a third rail was laid along side the narrow gauge rails of the Utah Central to allow standard gauge cars of the Rio Grande Western to serve the "suburban points" to allow RGW excursion trains to operate directly between the southeast Salt Lake City suburbs and RGW's Lake Park Resort west of Farmington.

-The Utah Central Railway was reorganized as the Utah Central Railroad in December 1897.
+The Utah Central Railway, being the former Salt Lake & Eastern since 1890, was reorganized as the Utah Central Railroad in December 1897.
 It was still narrow gauge at the time, and the reorganization was to finance the conversion to standard gauge.
 The new railroad was completely controlled by Rio Grande Western Railway, and with that road's deep pockets, the pace of the improvements increased, including a tunnel under the summit of Parleys Canyon.
 The conversion to standard gauge was completed in July 1900.

-The trains stopped running north of 900 South to Fort Douglas by early 1895.
+The trains stopped running north of 900 South to Fort Douglas on the affiliated Salt Lake & Fort Douglas by early 1895.
 In November 1896, the city council ordered the railroad to remove the tracks, in accordance with the franchise given to it in late 1883.
 They started removing the tracks north of 900 South in March 1897.

 The line along the canal between 900 South and Sugar House was replaced by the RGW's Sugar House Branch in March 1901, being the east-west track along 2200 South between Sugar House and Roper Yard at 700 West.
 The tracks were removed between 900 South and Sugar House, and along 800 South to the mainline at 500 West in June 1901.